-The benefits to children playing multiple sports can quickly be forgotten and pushed aside when you flip through the news and see those rare kids that specialized early and became stars.
+The benefits to children playing multiple sports can quickly be forgotten and pushed aside when you flip through the news and see those rare kids that specialized early and became sport stars and Singapore icons.

 However, exposure to a range of sports as a child is invaluable when it comes to encouraging a life-long passion for sports.
 It’s that inner passion that when planted early will allow our children to grow into active, healthy and well-rounded adults.

-In addition, recent changes made to the Physical Eduation curriculum by the Singapore Ministry of Education, requires all Secondary School students to be exposed to six sports per year.
+In addition, recent changes made to the Physical Education curriculum by the Singapore Ministry of Education, requires all Secondary School students to be exposed to six sports per year.

 One of Shaws Little League’s most popular classes is our multisport programme.
 The multisport programme exposes children to the following sports – volleyball, tennis, basketball, baseball, rugby, hockey, cricket, soccer, golf and athletics.
 In each session, children play two sports and the sports change each week.

 Participating a multisport programme, like the one offered at Shaws Little League, helps prevent injuries, improves fitness, motivation and confidence.
 Multi-sport athletes develop into better teammates too.
 In a class like Shaws Little League, not only is there a focus on more than one sport, but there is an emphasis on having fun just fun for the sake of fun.
 Simple, plain old-fashioned fun because we all know that children love nothing more than having fun.

 As the children develop and progress, the activities in each of the sports change accordingly, the toddler sports (those under 3’s and under 4’s) do many coach-led activities; in the children's sports classes (under 5’s and above), we use modified team games and encourage the children to work together and develop their skills together.

 The Shaws Little League multisport programme comprises a wide range of games and activities that allow children to: